 Also, in Scott Snyder’s checklist, he lists “Justice League vs. The Dark Knights” (the prototype name for “Justice Insurgence”) as “round 1.”
 This seems to indicate we may see even more crossovers in the future.

 These tie-ins tell the story of seven different versions of Batman who have made their way over from the Dark Multiverse.
-Each of them appears to be an amalgamation of Batman and a different DC hero/villain.
-Exactly what is contained in these one-shots is currently unknown.
+Each of them features an amalgamation of Batman and a different DC hero/villain.
+Every individual issue details the origin of a dark version of Batman and their journey into the main DC Universe.

 Not much is known about Batman Lost except the name.
 In Scott Snyder’s checklist, he lumped the Batman Lost (then going by the name Metal: Lost Knight) in among the issues of Dark Nights: Metal.
 This may indicate that this one-shot is more important than just another tie-in, however information regarding this is currently nonexistent.